RationAI/xopat/README.md

 All items are required except for items inside `params` field and the exception of `type`/`source`.
 - `name` - visualisation name
 - `params` - visualisation parameters, supported:
-    - `unique_id` - necessary to set up in case mutiple instances of webGL framework are running
+    - `uniqueId` - necessary to set up in case mutiple instances of webGL framework are running
 - `shaders` - a list of data instances tied to a certain visualisation style
     - `data` - both name and id (in future, id will be a lone parameter), defines the data (id will in the pyramidal tiff directory define the data to use)